Key takeaways

 How to get Zepbound

 You need a prescription from a licensed healthcare provider to get Zepbound.
-Zepbound is typically prescribed in combination with diet and exercise to help with weight management in people who have either:
+Zepbound is typically prescribed in combination with diet and exercise for the following uses:

-A BMI of 27 or higher (defined as overweight), in addition to at least one weight-related health condition, such as high blood pressure, high cholesterol, type 2 diabetes, obstructive sleep apnea, or heart disease
+To help with weight loss and weight management in adults who have obesity or overweight and at least one weight-related health condition, such as high blood pressure, high cholesterol, type 2 diabetes, or heart disease

-You can get a prescription for Zepbound from your primary care provider, a specialist in obesity medicine, or through the Ro Body Program, a comprehensive program that includes:
+You can get a prescription for Zepbound from your primary care provider, a specialist in obesity medicine, or through the Ro Body membership, a comprehensive program that includes:

 Your weight loss medication (including Zepbound, if that’s the most appropriate medication for you)